FAQ : Investment in Japan

 Q1: We are a UK company, and are looking to export our products to Japan.
 Can you help?

-UK Trade and Investment (UKTI) are assisting UK companies who wish to export their products overseas, we recommend that you contact them for further information on how to export your products.
-Please see their webpage at the following link for contact information: http://www.ukti.gov.uk/uktihome/contactus.html
+Department for International Trade (DIT) are assisting UK companies who wish to export their products overseas, we recommend that you contact them for further information on how to export your products.
+Please see their webpage at the following link for contact information: https://www.great.gov.uk/uk/

 JETRO offers the ‘Trade Tie-Up Promotion Programme’ (TTPP) to companies who wish to find distribution partners abroad.
 By registering for free on the JETRO website, you can put forward your business proposal and product, which can then be translated into Japanese.
 Your business information will then be delivered to people around the world who are accessing the TTPP.
 For further information, and to register, please access the following link: https://www.jetro.go.jp/ttppoas/index.html